Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?

+6, because it's less that 64 and more than 32, so 2^6 options are required.

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?

+2^32, or about 4 billion characters.

 3) What is the difference between "memory" and "storage" as defined in Think OS?

+Memory is volatile, storage is not.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?

+A Gib is a binary unit (2^30 bytes), while a GB is a base 10 unit (10^9 bytes).
+They are fairly similar in size, but a Gib is about 7% larger.

 5) How does the virtual memory system help isolate processes from each other?

+Because a process can't generate the virtual address that maps to the physical address another process has used.
+It's done on a pre-process basis, so the processes don't run into eachother.

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?

+So that you don't have to have an idea of how big the stack will be in order to start the heap.
+They only run into eachother in the middle, or when all of the space is taken up anyway.

 7) What Python data structure would you use to represent a sparse array?

+I think there's a scipy object that does this...

 8) What is a context switch?

+When an OS stops a running process, saves its state, and then runs another process.

 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.

+My results:

+Address of main is 0x4005d6
+Address of global is 0x60104c
+Address of local is 0x7ffd2d9bec4c
+Address of p is 0x989010

+Mine are relatively similar, p is a little lower (my heap was able to give it a lower value) but they're generally similar.

 1) Add a second call to `malloc` and check whether the heap on your system grows up (toward larger addresses).

+Address of p is 0x1362010
+Address of q is 0x13620a0

+The second call to malloc has increased by 0x10 (1 -> a in the 10's place)

 2) Add a function that prints the address of a local variable, and check whether the stack grows down.

+Address of local is   0x7fff429c2090
+Address of local_2 is 0x7fff429c2094

+It's actually slightly higher.
+I don't know why that is.

 3) Choose a random number between 1 and 32, and allocate two chunks with that size.
 How much space is there between them?
 Hint: Google knows how to subtract hexadecimal numbers.